molavec/mcp-api-client/README.md

 Each API endpoint in the YAML file should have:

+- `name`: The unique name for this API endpoint
 - `url`: The endpoint URL (supports path parameters like `{id}`)
 - `method`: HTTP method (GET, POST, PATCH, PUT, DELETE)
 - `api-token`: API token (supports environment variables)